Skip to main content

 Appointed to the Board: 08/03/2019

-Background & Experience: In March 2019, Colin was appointed Chief Executive Officer of AIB Group.
-He joined AIB in August 2016 as Managing Director of Wholesale, Institutional & Corporate Banking.
-Prior to joining AIB, he was Managing Director at Macquarie Capital in Ireland.
-Previously, he was a Policy Adviser at the Departments of Transport and Finance, Research Director at Goodbody Stockbrokers, Head of Trading Research at Bank of Ireland Group Treasury and a country risk analyst at NatWest.
-He has a PhD in Economics from Trinity College, Dublin, BComm and MEconSc degrees from University College Cork, and is a Chartered Bank Director and Fellow of the Institute of Bankers.
+Background & Experience: Colin Hunt was appointed Chief Executive Officer of AIB Group in 2019, having joined AIB in 2016 as Managing Director of Wholesale, Institutional & Corporate Banking.
+Previously, Colin has served as Managing Director at Macquarie Capital, Policy Adviser at the Departments of Transport and Finance and held senior roles at Goodbody Stockbrokers and Bank of Ireland.
+He holds a PhD in Economics from Trinity College, Dublin and B.Comm and MEconSc degrees from University College Cork and is a Chartered Bank Director and Fellow of the Institute of Bankers.

 Committee Membership(s): Sustainable Business Advisory Committee.